Usu (mortar): Use

-The most common use of an usu is to pound cooked white rice into a very sticky mass in order to produce mochi.
+The most common use of an usu is to pound steamed glutinous rice into a very sticky mass in order to produce mochi.
 It is still frequently used in Japan in traditional restaurants and also sometimes in traditional, rural, or wealthier private households.
 Especially around New Year they are used by companies and organizations to make mochi together and distribute it to the employees to strengthen the group spirit.